glnmario-aisi/elicitation-protocols/checklist.md

 ## Eval logs

-Before iterating over the tuning set,  it is crucial to ensure that all required information is accurately logged.
+Before iterating over the hill-climbing set,  it is crucial to ensure that all required information is accurately logged.
 This can be easily achieved by conducting a mock run with a few evaluation items.
 In particular:

 - [ ] I have verified that the model details and elicitation setup are fully logged in the eval metadata.
 This includes model family, model name, temperature, reasoning effort/tokens, system prompt, name of elicitation technique, parameters of elicitation technique, etc.—*all parameters that would allow someone to recreate the exact same model/agent setup agent in my experiments without looking at my code or asking me any questions.*
 - [ ] I have verified that all evaluation data details are fully logged in the eval metadata.
 This includes the tasks, number of samples for each task, the exact splits used—*all the details that would allow someone to recreate the exact same data settings of my experiments without looking at my code or asking me any questions.*